-So, are tomato plants self-pollinating?
-Yes, tomato plants are self-pollinating.
-This means that a single tomato plant can set fruit by itself – it does not need other tomato plants nearby to pollinate and produce fruit.
+So, do tomato plants self-pollinate?
+Tomato plants are self-pollinating, which means that a single tomato plant can set fruit by itself.
+A tomato plant does not need other tomato plants nearby to pollinate its flowers and produce fruit.
 This is because a tomato flower is perfect, meaning that it contains both male and female parts.

 This makes self-pollinating plants, such as tomatoes, ideal for indoor gardening.
 You can plant just one, and still get fruit.